 Brazil: Public Finances On A Downward Trend

-Ratings agency SP Global has adopted what Dehn says is a “longer-term perspective” in its assessment of the public finances in Brazil when earlier this month it removed Brazil from credit watch negative, yet maintained the current sovereign credit rating of BB with negative outlook.
-The decision followed an announcement by the government that the fiscal deficit will increase by a total of 2.6% of GDP for the period 2017-2020.
+Ratings agency SP Global has adopted what Dehn says is a “longer-term perspective” in its assessment of the public finances in Brazil when earlier this month it removed Brazil from credit watch negative, yet maintained the current sovereign credit rating of BB with a negative outlook.
+The decision followed an announcement by the government that the fiscal deficit will increase by a total of 2.6 percent of GDP for the period 2017-2020.
 The decision “seems sensible to us.”

-Brazil’s public finances are deteriorating, and for two significant reasons.
+Brazil’s public finances are deteriorating and for two significant reasons.
 First, it is mainly cyclical due to the country’s long and deep recession, which has undermined fiscal revenues and pushed spending higher than would otherwise be the case.
 However, there are now some signs of “green shoots” within the Brazilian economy, so the fiscal numbers should gradually begin to improve.
 Secondly, a reason for the weak state of the public finances is structural, particularly the irresponsible commitments to pensions made by the Lula and Dilma administrations.

-The current Temer administration is committed to reforming the public finances and has already made great strides.
+The current Temer administration is committed to reforming public finances and has already made great strides.
 It is clear, however, that the Temer and his party do not have sufficient political capital to pass any full pension reforms, which would solve the fiscal problems.
 There is good reason to expect the next administration, which takes office after the 2018 election, to pick up the baton of reform.
 “We think a partial pension reform under Temer followed by a second pension reform under a future PSDB-led government would be sufficient to avoid a downgrade,” explains Dehn.
-“By then the cyclical upswing in Brazil will be much stronger, so ratings upgrades rather than downgrades could be quite conceivable.”
+“By then the cyclical upswing in Brazil will be much stronger, so rating upgrades rather than downgrades could be quite conceivable.”

 China: Tussle With US Won’t End Well